 The KSV Vintner Kit

-Introducing the KSV "Intro Vintner Kit".
-This "do-it-yourself" home owner kit includes all of the material to build your very own King Street Vineyards trellis system seen below.
-The kit also includes two grape vines you select from hundreds of our 14 varieties we grow in our fruit nursery.
-To view the varieties we carry click here to go to our Catalog.
-To see how easy it is to build you canWatch our 8-minute You Tube "How to build a KSV Intro Vintner KIt."
+Introducing the KSV Vintner Kit.
+This "do-it-yourself" home owner kit includes all of the material to build your very own trellis system seen below.
+The kit also includes three grape vines you select from our 29 varieties grown in our fruit nursery.
+See how easy it is to build it yourself:

 The KSV Vintner Kit contains everything a do-it-yourself homeowner needs to build an exact duplicate of the King Street Vineyard Trellis System.
 This includes commercial grade 3-4" (1) and 4-5" (2) pre-drilled pressured treated farm posts, all hardware and three lengths (pre-cut) of high tensile wire.
-The kit also includes your choice of 14 varieties (choice from the KSV 2016 Catalog) New Hampshire grown grape vines.
+The kit also includes your choice of 29 varieties.
+New Hampshire grown grape vines.

 WHY USE COMMERCIAL GRADE POSTS, HARDWARE, AND WIRE?